-All students must read ONE book, complete the brochure project by the first Friday when we come back from vacation.
+\\ All students must read ONE book, complete the brochure project by the first Friday when we come back from vacation.

 Sarasota School of Arts and Sciences Summer Reading Assignment Regular L.A.
-Grade 7
+Grade 7 appeals to your interest!

 Dear Students, Parents and Guardians,